justinottesen/LSPT-Evaluation/README.md

   ]
 }
 ```
-> Should we add timestamp?
-Should we add the raw query?

 - **query_ID**: The unique identifier associated with the query.
 These are taken from the input.
 If unable to find a query with the ID provided, it will not be included in the **queries** list
 - **results**: The list of results which were displayed to the user.
-> See above question about results
 - **clicked**: This is the result that the user ultimately selected

 Side Effects: